 Learning Colemak is a one-time investment that will allow you to enjoy faster and pain-free typing for the rest of your life.
-Colemak is now the 3rd most popular keyboard layout for touch typing in English, after QWERTY and Dvorak.
+Colemak is now the 3rd most popular keyboard layout for touch typing in English, after QWERTY and Dvorak and comes pre-installed on Mac and Linux systems.

 - Read the FAQ

-- Is it worth switching?
-Read reviews and experiences from people who made the switch in the forum.
+- Read reviews and experiences from people who made the switch in the forum or subreddit.
+Get live answers to questions in the Discord server.

 - Ergonomic and comfortable – Your fingers on QWERTY move 2.2x more than on Colemak.
 QWERTY has 16x more same hand row jumping than Colemak.
 There are 35x more words you can type using only the home row on Colemak.